dan-leo/masters/thesis/v8/4_results.md

 [](../../../masters/code/tests/plotterk/Signal_power_rxTimeNW_plot.png)

 (A) Attenuation zones clearly defined per decade.
 (B) MTN RX and TX time mainly within 2.5 seconds.
 Vodacom mainly up to 10 seconds.
 (C) All tests show variation in RX time except eDRX.
-(D) ECL does not affect RX time on MTN, however most of the tests at Vodacom show ECL 1 and above.
+(D) ECL does not affect RX time on MTN, however most of the tests at Vodacom show ECL Class 1 and above.

 The on-air time for receiving from the network is at least twice as much as the TX time metric.
 It is more comparable to the external energy-latency measurements and suggests that more energy is spent on receiving than necessary.